-Figure 5 KMT2D knockdown augments L48H37-induced apoptosis and migration block in vitro.
-A, B: Venn diagram showing overlapping DEGs in KMT2D-knockdown Colo357 and SUIT-2 cells.
-Upregulated genes are shown in blue and red, and the downregulated in yellow and green in the Colo357 and SUIT-2 cells respectively; C, D: Functional analysis of the overlapping DEGs; E, F: Graph showing the number of manually tracked migrating control and KMT2D-knockdown SW1990 cells treated with L48H37.
+Figure 5 KMT2D knockdown augments L48H37-induced apoptosis and blocks migration in vitro.
+A, B: Venn diagram showing overlapping DEGs in KMT2D knockdown Colo357 and SUIT-2 cells.
+Upregulated genes are shown in blue and red, and the downregulated in yellow and green in the Colo357 and SUIT-2 cells, respectively; C, D: Functional analysis of the overlapping DEGs; E, F: Graph showing the number of manually tracked migrating control and KMT2D knockdown SW1990 cells treated with L48H37.